SOMONAR/ecbootstrap/README.md

 <!--- (C) Copyright 2015 Somonar B.V. -->

 # ecbootstrap
-A theme for a bootstrap based ecommerce component.
+Bootstrap based theme component for ecommerce components in/for Apache OFBiz™ based and ORRTIZ™